 The plants are hardy to USDA plant hardiness zones 4 to 9.
 Choose a sunny to partially sunny location when growing zebra grass.
 Its clumping habit makes it perfect when planted in groups as a hedge or alone in a container.

 Site Conditions for Growing Zebra Grass

 Hot sunny summers help the plant form copper colored, feathery inflorescences in September.
 The plant then produces fluffy seeds, which provide airy distraction to the late fall foliage.
 This grass produces best in moist soils or even boggy riparian edges but established grasses can tolerate short periods of drought.

 USDA zones 5 to 9 are ideal for zebra grass planting.
 Work in compost or leaf litter to a depth of at least 6 inches (15 cm.) prior to installing the plant.
-Space the plants 36 to 48 inches (91cm.- 1 m.) apart and install in spring when the plant is mostly dormant.
+Space the plants 36 to 48 inches (91 cm. to 1 m.) apart and install in spring when the plant is mostly dormant.